 News-Driven Volatility

 Sectors usually move in response to relevant news.
-Monitoring volume spikes in sector ETFs can reveal when institutional flows are reacting to breaking events, often before broad market indices reflect the change.
+Monitoring volume spikes in sector ETFs can reveal when institutional flows are reacting to breaking events, potentially before broad market indices reflect the change.

 Relative Momentum Analysis